781flyingdutchman/background_downloader/README.md

 The downloader will only store the file upon success (so there will be no partial files saved), and if so, the destination is overwritten if it already exists, and all intermediate directories will be created if needed.

-Note: the reason you cannot simply pass a full absolute directory path to the downloader is that the location of the app's documents directory may change between application starts (on iOS), and may therefore fail for downloads that complete while the app is suspended.
-You should therefore never store permanently, or hard-code, an absolute path.
+You can also pass an absolute path to the downloader by using `BaseDirectory.root` combined with the path in `directory`.
+This allows you to reach any file destination on your platform.
+However, be careful: the reason you should not normally do this (and use e.g. `BaseDirectory.applicationDocuments` instead) is that the location of the app's documents directory may change between application starts (on iOS, and on Android in some cases), and may therefore fail for downloads that complete while the app is suspended.
+You should therefore never store permanently, or hard-code, an absolute path, unless you are absolutely sure that that path is 'stable'.

 Android has two storage modes: internal (default) and external storage.
 Read the [configuration document](https://github.com/781flyingdutchman/background_downloader/blob/main/CONFIG.md) for details on how to configure your app to use external storage instead of the default.